Accessibility Icon

 Commitment to Quality

-The Privatization Commission is committed to implement the Privatization Programme in a transparent, collaborative and competitive manner to achieve desired National objective.
+The Privatization Commission is committed to formulate and implement the Privatization Programme in a transparent, collaborative and competitive manner to achieve desired National objective.

 24/7 Support